Children & Youth Institute Director

-Dr. Erica Tobe became associate director of Michigan State University (MSU) Extension’s Children and Youth Institute (CYI) in 2019.
-In this role, she provides leadership to more than 200 staff across the state who work collectively to prepare Michigan’s children and youth for the future.
+Dr. Erica Tobe became director of Michigan State University (MSU) Extension’s Children and Youth Institute (CYI) in July 2020 after having served as associate director since May 2019.
+In these roles, she has provided leadership to more than 200 staff across the state who work collectively to prepare Michigan’s children and youth for the future.

 Tobe began her career with MSU Extension as a children, youth and families agent in Branch County before becoming a 4-H agent in Washtenaw County and later, a program leader for MSU Extension’s youth and adult financial literacy initiatives.
 Most recently, she was a specialist with the financial and homeownership education team.